-The result was that I’ve become an expert in sleep science and have been asked to lecture at medical conferences and teach clinicians what I’ve learned to help them improve how they help their patients.
-And I created Sleep Relief, because I couldn’t find a product on the market that provided the rights nutrients in the right doses, released in the right order in a delivery system that more closely mimics the bodie’s natural sleep cycle.
+The result was that I’ve become an expert in sleep science and have been asked to lecture at medical conferences and teach clinicians what I’ve learned.
+And I created Sleep Relief, because I couldn’t find a product on the market that provided the right combination of nutrients in the right doses, released in the right order.
 My proprietary formula was manufactured in bi-phasic, time-release tables to give you a synergistic combination of nutrients that promotes healthy sleep all night long.

-While Sleep Relief does contain a small amount of melatonin, here’s that you won’t find anywhere else.
-Sleep Relief also has calming amino acids, magnesium, and herbs, and adaptogenic herbs to help your body deal better with stress.
+While Sleep Relief contains a small amount of melatonin, here’s what you won’t find anywhere else.
+Sleep Relief also has calming amino acids, magnesium and adaptogenic herbs to help your body deal better with stress.
 These nutrients soothe the nervous system, promote relaxation and feed the biochemical pathways that promote healthy, restful sleep.

-Sleep Relief also contains standardized extracts of those herbs because that will ensure more consistent high-quality manufacturing and uniformity of the finished product.
-Additionally, clinical trials typically will use the standardized extracts, not the whole herbs.
-So Sleep Relief’s formula more closely matches what’s seen in the clinical trials.
+Sleep Relief also contains standardized extracts of those herbs because that ensures more consistent high-quality manufacturing and uniformity of the finished product.
+Additionally, clinical trials typically use the standardized extracts, not the whole herbs.
+So Sleep Relief’s formula more closely matches what’s seen in clinical trials.

-The proprietary formula that I created targets the different stages of sleep throughout the night, not just sleep initiation, which is what melatonin effects.
-And Sleep Relief’s bi-phasic, time-release technology more closely mimics the rhythm in the body to help you not only fall asleep but stay asleep and wake refreshed.
+The proprietary formula I created targets the different stages of sleep throughout the night, not just sleep initiation, which is what melatonin effects.
+And Sleep Relief’s bi-phasic, time-release technology more closely mimics the boby’s natural rhythm to help you fall asleep, stay asleep and wake refreshed.
 Learn more about Sleep Relief and explore NBI’s sleep resources.